 We love the Dr. Brandt Pores No More Pore Refiner Primer for several reasons, but first and foremost because it’s a great two-in-one, pulling double duty as both makeup and skincare making pores look smaller in the process.
 A good toner can make a world of difference when it comes to minimizing the look of pores, and the PerriconeMD No:Rinse Intensive Pore Minimizing Toner does exactly that, while also exfoliating, purifying, and helping to tamp down excess oil.
 Budget-conscious skincare shoppers should try the Biore Charcoal Pore Minimizer, while those who are ready to splurge will find the SK-II Facial Treatment Essence a worthy investment.

 What To Look For in a Pore Minimizer

 This is by far the most important criteria.
-When dead skin cells build-up in the pores they make them appear much larger, says Ross.
+When dead skin cells build-up in the pores they make them appear much larger, says dermatologist Dr. Amy S. Ross.
 Choosing a pore minimizer that contains chemical exfoliants such as fruit acids or physical exfoliants such as jojoba beads will help minimize that build-up, she explains.

 How do you minimize pores?

-Let’s start with a big caveat: You can’t minimize your actual pores, but you can minimize the look of them.
-“The size of your pores is genetically determined, so there is no way to make them physically smaller,” explains Dr. Amy S. Ross, a dermatologist in Tampa, Florida.
-But you can make them look smaller by keeping your skin hydrated, exfoliating regularly, protecting yourself from the sun, and using a dedicated pore minimizing product, she says.
+“The size of your pores is genetically determined, so there is no way to make them physically smaller,” explains Ross.
+However, you can make them look smaller by keeping your skin hydrated, exfoliating regularly, protecting yourself from the sun, and using a dedicated pore minimizing product, she says.